Shaw Professor of Chinese; Professorial Fellow of University College

 (2) Textual Studies, Editing, and Bibliography

 My research project on “Lost Songs” of Kang Hai (1475-1541)”, funded by the British Academy and the Sino-British Fellowship Trust from 2008 to 2010, focused on collating and punctuating a sixteenth-century sanqu collection newly rediscovered in Taiwan.
 Building on this project, I edited A Critical Edition of Kang Hai's Songs with Introduction, Notes, and Two Essays (2011).
+I am constantly fascinated by new questions and methodologies in paper-based and digital textual editing.
 My engagement in textual studies has also led me to explore issues such as authorship, the instability of performance texts, editing practices of traditional editors and modern scholars, and the functions and limitations of anthologies.

 (3) Imperial Court Culture and Performances